Idéal Investisseur

 Sustainable Investments: Why They're Losing Their Shine

-For the first time, the sustainable funds market witnessed a set back in the last quarter of 2023 with a net flow decrease of 2.5 billion dollars.
-This trend is noticeable despite a global increase in sustainable fund assets worldwide.
+For the first time, the sustainable funds market experienced a setback in the last quarter of 2023, with a net flow decrease of 2.5 billion dollars.

 A global decrease